Online Master of Arts in Education for Planetary Futures

 In addition to core courses, you'll have the opportunity to tailor your coursework to your interests and passions through elective options grouped into themes, including:

-• Arts, humanities and planetary wellbeing.
+- Arts, humanities and planetary well-being.

-• Biomimicry and bio-inspired design.
+- Biomimicry and bio-inspired design.

-• Climate and environmental science.
+- Climate and environmental science.

-• Global and transdisciplinary perspectives.
+- Global and transdisciplinary perspectives.

-• Human-nature interactions.
+- Human-nature interactions.

-• Indigenous perspectives.
+- Indigenous perspectives.

-• Participatory and action-oriented research methods.
+- Participatory and action-oriented research methods.

-• Sustainability and complex systems.
+- Sustainability and complex systems.

-These electives provide a diverse range of perspectives and knowledge to enrich your learning experience.
+These electives provide diverse perspectives and knowledge to enrich your learning experience.
 Additionally, the program features a two-part capstone experience, where you'll develop a proposal to transform education and lead change for a sustainable future, analyze your project impacts and communicate findings to stakeholders.
 These courses not only provide practical skills but also connect you to networks engaged in climate action, creating opportunities for meaningful engagement in your capstone project.

 Prepare for jobs in environmental education